 Taxes are a fact of life.
 They affect every Canadian in most aspects of their lives.
 Whether it's earning an income, making a purchase, owning real property, investing, running a business, or transferring your estate, life is full of taxable consequences that, if left unchecked, could consume an ever increasing amount of one's livelihood.
 While the Income Tax Act was created specifically to ensure that everyone pays their fair share it also affords all taxpayers the right to organize their financial affairs in such a way so as to minimize their taxes whenever and however possible within the legal confines of the Act.
 And that is the objective of tax planning.

-Investment Tax Advisor in Winnipeg
+Investment Tax Advisor in West Kelowna

 The biggest mistake many people make is to wait until April to concern themselves with their taxes.
 Throughout the year there are many financial decisions that can be made that could significantly impact the amount of taxes owed.
 The Act is full of income exclusion rules, key tax credits, retirement plan contribution options, and investment rules that are easy to miss or miscalculate without the organization and foresight that tax planning provides.